District: Indonesia

-In Papua and West Papua, two of the 34 provinces of Indonesia, a distrik is a subdivision of a regency or a city.
+In Western New Guinea, one of the seven regions of Indonesia, a distrik is a subdivision of a regency or a city.
 Formerly it was called a kecamatan.
 In translations of most official documents, kecamatan itself is translated into English as "district", but some other documents (especially from older era) translated it to "subdistrict", which is equivalent to a kelurahan in recent translations.
 This translation ambiguity has caused confusions among foreigners.
 Distrik or kecamatan do not have legal autonomy to govern themselves, because they are only administrative extensions of a regency or a city.

 Iran

 Iran is subdivided into thirty one provinces (Persian: استان ostān), each governed from a local center, usually the largest local city, which is called the capital (Persian: Markaz (country subdivision)|Markaz) of that province.
 The provinces of Iran further subdivided into counties called (شهرستان shahrestān), an area inside an ostān, and consists of a city center, few bakhsh (بخش) and many villages around them.
 There are usually a few cities (شهر shahr) and rural agglomerations (دهستان dehestān) in each county.
 Rural agglomerations are a collection of a number of villages.
 One of the cities of the county is appointed as the capital of the county.
 The word shahrestān comes from the Persian words shahr and ostān, which mean city (or town) and province, respectively.
 The nearest equivalent of shahrestān in English would be sub-province or county.
 Each shahrestān has a governmental office known as farmandari which coordinates different events and governmental offices.
 The farmandar, or the head of farmandari, is the governor of the shahrestān which is the highest governmental authority in the division.